jonathancraddock/mootparadox_grav/pages/01.home/default.md

 The previous versions of these hiking trip-reports featured JPG maps (or none at all) and the photographs were scaled down to 400px wide.
 The example above comes from [Catstycam to Sheffield Pike](/hiking/catstycam-to-sheffield-pike).

-### Wainwrights
+### Walking the Wainwrights

-Walking the Wainwrights has been a long-running project, and by long-running I'm talking 10+ years!
-The tables below list his seven classic volumes and the routes I've taken so far.
+This has been a long-running project, and by long-running I'm talking 10+ years!
+The tables below list his seven classic volumes and the routes I've walked so far.

 | **Book 1.)
 The Eastern Fells** | |
 | --- | --- |